byerspn/FancyBlog-backend/README.md

 problems (DELETE ME)

 ## Things To Do
-- new post button and functionality (Jo)
-- new comment button and functionality (Josh)
-- like/dislike buttons and functionality (Parker
+- clean up buttons
+- after new post, go to either home or that post(show)
-- nav (Geraldo)
+- the whole nav bar is selectable?
 - link to heroku

 ## Members